Robert E. Lee: Lee's views on race and slavery

 Several historians have noted what they consider the contradictory nature of Lee's beliefs and actions concerning race and slavery.
 While Lee protested he had sympathetic feelings for blacks, they were subordinate to his own racial identity.
 While Lee held slavery to be an evil institution, he also saw some benefit to blacks held in slavery.
-While Lee helped assist individual slaves to freedom in Liberia, and provided for their emancipation in his own will, he believed the enslaved should be eventually freed in a general way only at some unspecified future date as a part of God's purpose.
+While Lee helped assist individual slaves reach freedom in Liberia, and provided for their emancipation in his own will, he believed slaves should be eventually freed in a general way only at some unspecified future date as a part of God's purpose.
 Slavery for Lee was a moral and religious issue, and not one that would yield to political solutions.
 Emancipation would sooner come from Christian impulse among slave masters before "storms and tempests of fiery controversy" such as was occurring in "Bleeding Kansas".
 Countering Southerners who argued for slavery as a positive good, Lee in his well-known analysis of slavery from an 1856 letter (see below) called it a moral and political evil.
 While both Lee and his wife were disgusted with slavery, they also defended it against abolitionist demands for immediate emancipation for all enslaved.

 Lee argued that slavery was bad for white people, claiming that he found slavery bothersome and time-consuming as an everyday institution to run.
 In an 1856 letter to his wife, he maintained that slavery was a great evil, but primarily due to adverse impact that it had on white people:

-In this enlightened age, there are few I believe, but what will acknowledge, that slavery as an institution, is a moral & political evil in any Country.
-It is useless to expatiate on its disadvantages.
-I think it however a greater evil to the white man than to the black race, & while my feelings are strongly enlisted in behalf of the latter, my sympathies are more strong for the former.
-The blacks are immeasurably better off here than in Africa, morally, socially & physically.
-The painful discipline they are undergoing, is necessary for their instruction as a race, & I hope will prepare & lead them to better things.
-How long their subjugation may be necessary is known & ordered by a wise Merciful Providence.

-Before leaving to serve in Mexico, Lee had written a will providing for the manumission of the slaves he owned, "a woman and her children inherited from his mother and apparently leased to his father-in-law and later sold to him."
-Lee's father-in-law, G. W. Parke Custis, was a member of the American Colonization Society, which was formed to gradually end slavery by establishing a free republic in Liberia for African-Americans, and Lee assisted several ex-slaves to emigrate there.
+Before leaving to serve in Mexico, Lee had written a will providing for the manumission of the slaves he owned, "a woman and her children inherited from his mother and apparently leased to his father-in-law and later sold to him".
+Lee's father-in-law, G. W. Parke Custis, was a member of the American Colonization Society, which was formed to gradually end slavery by establishing a free republic in Liberia for African-Americans, and Lee assisted several formerly enslaved people to emigrate there.
 Also, according to historian Richard B. McCaslin, Lee was a gradual emancipationist, denouncing extremist proposals for the immediate abolition of slavery.
 Lee rejected what he called evilly motivated political passion, fearing a civil and servile war from precipitous emancipation.